Superpower: Post–Cold War era

+with the United States as the world's sole remaining superpower.
+The term "hyperpower", as popularized by French foreign minister Hubert Védrine in the late 1990s, was used to describe the country.

+Yet this view was controversial, and the validity of classifying the United States in this way is disputed.

+One notable opponent to this theory is political scientist and author Samuel P. Huntington, who rejects this theory in favor of a multipolar balance of power.

-After the dissolution of the Soviet Union in 1991 which ended the Cold War, the post–Cold War world has in the past been considered by some to be a unipolar world, with the United States as the world's sole remaining superpower.
-In 1999, political scientist and author Samuel P. Huntington wrote: "The United States, of course, is the sole state with preeminence in every domain of power – economic, military, diplomatic, ideological, technological, and cultural – with the reach and capabilities to promote its interests in virtually every part of the world".
+In 1999, he wrote: "The United States, of course, is the sole state with preeminence in every domain of power – economic, military, diplomatic, ideological, technological, and cultural – with the reach and capabilities to promote its interests in virtually every part of the world".
 However, Huntington rejected the claim that the world was unipolar, arguing: "There is now only one superpower.
 But that does not mean that the world is unipolar", describing it instead as "a strange hybrid, a uni-multipolar system with one superpower and several major powers".
 He further wrote that "Washington is blind to the fact that it no longer enjoys the dominance it had at the end of the Cold War.

 It must relearn the game of international politics as a major power, not a superpower, and make compromises".

+In After the Empire: The Breakdown of the American Order (2001), French sociologist Emmanuel Todd predicted the eventual decline and fall of the United States as a superpower, stating "After years of being perceived as a problem-solver, the US itself has now become a problem for the rest of the world."

+Other international relations theorists such as Henry Kissinger theorized that because the threat of the Soviet Union no longer existed to formerly American-dominated regions such as Western Europe and Japan, American influence had been declining since the end of the Cold War because such regions no longer needed protection or had necessarily similar foreign policies as the United States.